-If your child looses a baby tooth earlier than normal, either due to trauma or decay, or has had a baby tooth extracted, the pediatric dentist as our Battery Park location, Dr. Kherani, may insert a space maintainer.
+If your child loses a baby tooth earlier than normal either due to trauma or decay, or has had a baby tooth extracted, Dr. Dikansky may insert a space maintainer.

 What is a Space Maintainer?

 A space maintainer is a custom-made acrylic plastic or metal appliance that is either cemented in place or able to be removed as needed for dental hygiene.
 The purpose of a space maintainer is to keep the area open between one or more teeth so that a permanent tooth can erupt into its proper place.
 It's often used when a baby tooth has been lost prematurely, such as baby teeth that are removed due to decay, or are lost due to trauma.
 Sometimes an artificial tooth is also inserted in the space maintainer to keep the area open for the unerupted tooth.

 Your while will need a few days to get used to the space maintainer, whether it's removable or cemented into place.
 Dr. Dikansky, the pediatric dentist, will show you and your child how to clean and care for the space maintainer.